worldskills/concrete5-worldskills/README.md

 2. If you want to delete all content of your website and see how the theme can be used check *Yes.
 Reset site content with the content found in this package*.
 Never do this on a real website as it deletes all your existing content.

-3. Go to the home page and switch to Edit Mode.
-Click on the block "Learning new skills can change your life" and click "Design & Custom Template".
-Click on the small cog icon and change "Block Container Class" to "Disable Grid Container".
-Click on "Save" and publish the page.

 ### Customization

 - Colours can be changed by customizing the Theme in the [Design setting](http://www.concrete5.org/documentation/using-concrete5-7/in-page-editing/the-toolbar/page-edit-drop-down/design/).